BitMEX/api-connectors/auto-generated/ruby/docs/UserApi.md

 opts = {
   otp_token: 'otp_token_example', # String | 2FA token.
 Required for all external withdrawals unless the address has skip2FA in addressbook.
   address: 'address_example', # String | Destination Address.
 One of `address`, `addressId`, `targetUserId` has to be specified.
+  memo: 'memo_example', # String | Destination Memo.
+If `address`, is specified, Destination Memo can also be specified
   address_id: 1.2, # Float | ID of the Destination Address.
 One of `address`, `addressId`, `targetUserId` has to be specified.
   target_user_id: 1.2, # Float | ID of the Target User.
 One of `address`, `addressId`, `targetUserId` has to be specified.
   fee: 1.2, # Float | Network fee for Bitcoin withdrawals.
 If not specified, a default value will be calculated based on Bitcoin network conditions.
 You will have a chance to confirm this via email.